Basic ways to make massive changes to your ability to scale.

 Even if you run a small company, relying on a manual inventory management system—also known as humans counting things—isn’t advisable.
 Even the most diligent employees will inevitably produce errors, leading to unhappy customers, bad reviews, and potentially lost sales.
 Plus manual work is time-consuming, frustrating, and a general drain on resources.

-An automated inventory-management system can take care of this arduous task with much greater precision and efficiency.
+An automated ecommerce inventory management software can take care of this arduous task with much greater precision and efficiency.
 Inventory levels are tracked through barcode scanning and transmitted wirelessly to cloud data storage, preventing localized technical issues from damaging the overall system—and stock queries can then be answered automatically and accurately in real-time.

 3. Renegotiate Supply Chain